 Our kids have invested in friendships that will outlive their elementary/high school years.
 A sibling relationship is a lifelong friendship.
 Since my kids have grown up together, it would make me so sad to think of them all going separate ways and not knowing each other in the way they do now.

 Now, don’t lose me here!
 Our kids have friends outside our home.
 They have friends in many different circles.
 At our most recent pediatrician visit, the doctor asked my 15-year-old son if he has friends outside our home.
 Ugh, really?!!
 Of course they have friends!!
 They have regular friends that they chat and hang out with.
 They are or have been involved in many different groups and community events from Cub Scouts to intramural sports to homeschool CO-OPS to art classes to camps to music lessons to drama presentations to church activities.
 They have friends.

 BUT when they get up each morning…not rushed, not harried, they eat breakfast together.
 When they finish their independent work, they build forts in the back yard together.
 After lunch, we go amazing places in the books we read together.
 Roots run deep when you spend a lot of time with someone, and a sibling will be a friend for a lifetime.

 This right here was almost number one for us when we started out.
 Nelson worked swing shifts at the time, so if our kids had gone to school, there would have been several days a week when they wouldn’t have seen dad at all.
 Homeschooling allowed us to flex with his schedule to maximize our family time.
 We can whisk away for a day or overnight trip, take an early weekend, do school at night, or change it up as needed.

-There’s so many good reasons why we homeschool.
-These are some important ones, but there are many others.
-If you want to know more reasons why we homeschool, check out Why We Homeschool Part 2!
+There are so many reasons why we homeschool.
+These are some important ones, but you can read about more reasons why we homeschool in Why We Homeschool Part 2!